Read This First

 Prompt 2: Would AIs in office be more or less susceptible than humans to being “gamed” by malicious players?

-The central claim is this: AIs can be designed with strict ethical guidelines and protocols, potentially making them less susceptible to direct corruption, such as bribery or coercion.
+In plain terms: AIs can be designed with strict ethical guidelines and protocols, potentially making them less susceptible to direct corruption, such as bribery or coercion.

-The added AI insight is that the human-machine exchange is strongest when the machine expands the field of considerations and the human remains answerable for selection, emphasis, and judgment.
+The human-machine exchange is healthiest when the machine expands the field of considerations and the human remains answerable for selection, emphasis, and judgment.

 AIs can be designed with strict ethical guidelines and protocols, potentially making them less susceptible to direct corruption, such as bribery or coercion.